marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   ``crtl->outgoing_args_size`` bytes to be used for outgoing argument lists of the function.
 See :ref:`stack-arguments`.

-.. index:: EXIT_IGNORE_STACK
+.. macro:: EXIT_IGNORE_STACK

-MacroEXIT_IGNORE_STACKDefine this macro as a C expression that is nonzero if the return instruction or the function epilogue ignores the value of the stack pointer; in other words, if it is safe to delete an instruction to adjust the stack pointer before a return from the function.
+  Define this macro as a C expression that is nonzero if the return instruction or the function epilogue ignores the value of the stack pointer; in other words, if it is safe to delete an instruction to adjust the stack pointer before a return from the function.
 The default is 0.

   Note that this macro's value is relevant only for functions for which frame pointers are maintained.
 It is never safe to delete a final stack adjustment in a function that has no frame pointer, and the compiler knows this regardless of ``EXIT_IGNORE_STACK``.

-.. index:: EPILOGUE_USES
+.. macro:: EPILOGUE_USES (regno)

-MacroEPILOGUE_USES(:samp:`{regno}`)Define this macro as a C expression that is nonzero for registers that are used by the epilogue or the :samp:`return` pattern.
+  Define this macro as a C expression that is nonzero for registers that are used by the epilogue or the :samp:`return` pattern.
 The stack and frame pointer registers are already assumed to be used as needed.

-.. index:: EH_USES
+.. macro:: EH_USES (regno)

-MacroEH_USES(:samp:`{regno}`)Define this macro as a C expression that is nonzero for registers that are used by the exception handling mechanism, and so should be considered live on entry to an exception edge.
+  Define this macro as a C expression that is nonzero for registers that are used by the exception handling mechanism, and so should be considered live on entry to an exception edge.

-.. function:: void TARGET_ASM_OUTPUT_MI_THUNK(FILE *file,tree thunk_fndecl,HOST_WIDE_INT delta,HOST_WIDE_INT vcall_offset,tree function)
+.. function:: void TARGET_ASM_OUTPUT_MI_THUNK (FILE *file, tree thunk_fndecl, HOST_WIDE_INT delta, HOST_WIDE_INT vcall_offset, tree function)

   A function that outputs the assembler code for a thunk function, used to implement C++ virtual function calls with multiple